The small claims procedure:

 (b) a claim for goods or services bought for business use from someone selling them in the course of a business (business claims)

 (c) a claim for minor damage to property (but excluding personal injuries)

 (d) a claim for the non-return of a rent deposit for certain kinds of rented properties.
 For example, a holiday home or a room / flat in a premises where the owner also lives provided that a claim does not exceed €2,000.

-Claims in respect of other matters relating to rented accommodation must be brought to: Private Residential Tenancies Board, 2nd Floor, O'Connell Bridge House, D'Olier Street, Dublin 2.
-Website: www.prtb.ie
+Claims in respect of other matters relating to rented accommodation must be brought to: Residential Tenancies Board, PO Box 47, Clonakilty, Co.
+Cork.
+Website: www.rtb.ie

 Excluded from the small claims procedure are claims arising from:

 (a) agreements to which the Consumer Credit Act 1995 applies (including credit agreements, hire-purchase agreements and consumer-hire agreements)

 Deciding on whether or not to make a claim is a matter for yourself and only you can be the judge of that.